 Visit the Graduate School Admission Requirements page to learn more about the admissions requirements including information on financial documentation for international students.

 Applicants are not required to take the Graduate Record Examination (GRE), but are welcome to submit their scores on the Application.

-1. Complete a UW-Madison Graduate School Electronic Application.
+Start your application via the UW-Madison Graduate School Electronic Application.

 Program Select: Nutritional Sciences PhD or Nutritional Sciences MS